monicarojasp/monicarojasp/README.md

 ## Hi there 👋

+I'm a very curious and inquisitive bioinformatics scientist with innate desire to continuously learn and improve my skills. 🌱 I’m currently learning about machine learning at the Data Science Institute, University of Toronto.

+👯 I’m looking to collaborate on scRNA-seq projects.

+📫 How to reach me: monicarojasp@gmail.com

 <!--
 **monicarojasp/monicarojasp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.